Making changes in your environment

 Making lifestyle choices to reduce particulates in indoor air:

-• If anyone in my household smokes cigarettes or vapes, can we all agree that they do it outside?
+• If anyone in your household smokes cigarettes or vapes, can all agree that they do it outside?

-• Can I avoid burning candles and incense?
+• Can you avoid burning candles and incense?

-• If I use gas or wood stoves, furnaces, fireplaces, or space heaters, can I make sure they are adequately vented and maintained?
+• If you use gas or wood stoves, furnaces, fireplaces, or space heaters, can you make sure they are adequately vented and maintained?

-• Can I open my windows more frequently, especially when cleaning or doing any home repair work such as painting, installing carpeting, or staining wood?
+• Can you open your windows more frequently, especially when cleaning or doing any home repair work such as painting, installing carpeting, or staining wood?

-• If the outdoor air in my neighborhood isn’t clean, or if I’m not able to ventilate adequately using windows or fans, can I consider getting an air purifier?
+• If the outdoor air in your neighborhood isn’t clean, or if you’re not able to ventilate adequately using windows or fans, can you consider getting an air purifier?

 Arsenic